SlightlyUnorthodox/Ngrams-Intro/CompLangTutorial1.md

 And assign some type of predictive value to each of those ngrams.
 For instance, I might say that the ngram "does one do" has a probabilistic value that the next word should be "with" of 20%.
 That of course is probably not accurate, but its just an example.

+For a more comprehensive definition of ngrams see [ngrams on wikipedia](https://en.wikipedia.org/wiki/N-gram)

 The actual methods used to extract information from ngrams become very complicated rather quickly, but there are also a number  of things that fairly easily.

 <img src="http://betweenthenumbers.net/wp-content/uploads/2013/11/table-1.png">